 On July 24, 2014, we entered into a short-term note payable for \$108,306 bearing interest at 4.647% to finance a portion of the directors' and officers' liability insurance and employment practices liability insurance premiums.
-Principal and interest payments on this note began August 24, 2014 and are made evenly based on a straight line amortization over an 11-month period with the final payment being due on June 24, 2015.
+Principal and interest payments on this note began August 24, 2014 and are made evenly based on a straight line amortization over an 11-month period with the final payment being made on June 22, 2015.